ugermann/marian-docker/README.md

 ## Preparatory steps

 1. Put all necessary files into a directory:
    - the binarized model file(s).
-Binarize with `marian-conv` from the Marian distribution.
+Binarize with `marian-conv` from the [Marian distribution](https://github.com/marian-nmt/marian-dev).
    - the vocabulary file(s)
    - the decoder.yml file.
-You'll have to create this or adapt it from the decoder file written by the Marian training process.
+You'll have to create this or adapt it from the `decoder.yml` file written by the Marian training process.
 Here's an example:
      ```
      relative-paths: true